 Gullen Solar Farm

 The Gullen Solar Farm project is the development of a 10 MW solar photovoltaic (PV) power plant.
-The project is co-located within the existing Gullen Range Wind Farm and will occupy an area of approximately 28 hectares.
-Locating the solar farm adjacent to the wind farm will minimise required infrastructure (such as roads, power lines and telecommunications), meaning a reduction in environmental impact and project cost.
+The solar farm is co-located within the existing Gullen Range Wind Farm and occupies an area of approximately 28 hectares.
+Locating the solar farm adjacent to the wind farm minimises required infrastructure (such as roads, power lines and telecommunications), meaning a reduction in environmental impact and project cost.

-The solar farm will produce approximately 22,000 megawatt-hours of clean renewable energy each year, which is enough energy to supply approximately 3,100 NSW homes.
+The solar farm consists of 42,000 solar panels and first generated electricity in 2017.
+It will produce approximately 22,000 megawatt-hours of clean renewable energy each year, which is enough energy to supply approximately 3,100 NSW homes.
 The operating life of the solar farm will be 25 – 30 years.

 Please feel free to contact us if you would like further information, or if you would like to provide feedback or lodge a complaint about the solar farm.